 Whenever a user makes a new Ethereum wallet, the wallet is not ‘created,’ like a new file that wasn’t there before.
 Rather, the information is generated from possible addresses that ‘already exist’ on the blockchain.
-With Ethereum rapidly closing in on 100 million active and unique addresses (currently at ~88 million and climbing), it begs the question: What are the chances of generating an already active wallet that someone else is using?
+With Ethereum rapidly closing in on 200 million unique addresses (check here for the latest numbers), it begs the question: What are the chances of generating an already active wallet that someone else is using?

 First, let’s take a look at the form of public addresses on Ethereum: they are 40 hexadecimal characters, prefaced by a ‘0x’.
 Hexadecimal characters cover numbers ‘0 - 9’ and letters ‘a - f’, meaning there are 16 possible character variations in any Ethereum public address.

 So, if there are 16 different character types and 40 characters in total, that means there are a total of 16^40 possible public address combinations.
 Written out in a number, that comes out to:

 Wait – what kind of insane number is that?!
 That can’t be real.